44million/Q/README.md

 ## Installation

 Build scripts can be found [here](https://github.com/QRX53/Q/tree/main/dwn).
 The universal script supports most major linux distros, and macOS.
 Windows script is likely buggy, as I do not have access to a Windows machine to reliably test it.
-To install, either download the repository to get the file, copy the file contents into a file on your local machine of the same name, or, probably the easiest, use the following command (for Fish, or ZSH).
+To install, either download the repository to get the installation script file, copy the script contents into a file on your local machine of the same name, or, probably the easiest, use the following command.

 ```
 curl -sSL "https://raw.githubusercontent.com/QRX53/Q/main/dwn/install-*nix" | sudo bash